 The nasal septum provides structural support for the nose and facilitates airway patency to allow unrestricted passage of warmed and humidified air through the nose.
-A deviated septum or septal deviation may present in several ways including S-shaped or C-shaped deviation, localised outpouching from the septum and septal perforation (hole in the septum).
+A deviated septum or septal deviation may present in several ways, including S-shaped or C-shaped deviation, localised outpouching from the septum and septal perforation (hole in the septum).
 When a septal deviation occurs it can result in nasal airflow obstruction with the impaired flow of air through the nose leading to a blocked nose, snoring and sleep apnoea and recurrent nosebleeds.

 RELATED: Key Facts And Myths About Rhinoplasty Surgery

-How to fix a deviated septum?
+How do you fix a deviated septum?

 Having a deviated septum can cause many issues and is the most common reason for carrying out a septoplasty or nose septum surgery which is often combined with a cosmetic rhinoplasty this procedure is known as a septorhinoplasty.
 Some of these issues may involve sleeping, general breathing and more.
 The septum is the piece of bone positioned in the centre of your nose which separates your nostrils.

-What is a septoplasty?
+What is septoplasty?

 Septoplasty is a surgical procedure involving the reconstruction of the nasal airway for functional benefit.
 Septoplasty aims to provide improved nasal airflow in patients who suffer from nasal airway obstruction.